 If you have a complaint or problem, you are encouraged to follow the Student Complaint Procedure.
 You should discuss complaints with the individual(s) within the appropriate department.
 Initial discussion should be with the person most knowledgeable of the issues involved or with immediate decision-making responsibility.
-If you feel that the complaint has not been fully addressed, a written account should be submitted to the Director of Student Services if related to non-academic issues or to the Chief Academics Officer for academic issues.
-If the Director of Student Services or Chief Academics Officer are either absent or named in the complaint, the complaint should be submitted to the President.
+If you feel that the complaint has not been fully addressed, a written account should be submitted to the Manager of Student Experience if related to non-academic issues or to the Chief Academic Officer for academic issues.
+If the Manager of Student Experience or Chief Academic Officer are either absent or named in the complaint, the complaint should be submitted to the Campus Director.
 The written account should indicate your name, phone number, and student ID number and discuss the steps you have taken to remedy the situation.

 The appropriate College staff member or department will be notified of the complaint.
-A follow-up meeting with you and the Director of Student Services and/or the Chief Academics Officer will be held within ten school days of the date of the written complaint in an effort to resolve the issue.
+A follow-up meeting with you and the Manager of Student Experience or the Chief Academic Officer will be held within ten school days of the date of the written complaint in an effort to resolve the issue.
 You will be provided with written reasons for the decision within 30 days after the date on which your complaint was made.
 This 30 day period will include any appeals or arbitration procedures required by the institution.

 Students may, at their own expense, engage an attorney or agent to represent them during the complaint process.